Rajneetsami/data_warehouse_DE23_Rajneet_kaur/_exercises/exercise1_extract_load.md

 &nbsp; a) Why is the principal of least privilege important in a company?

+**the principle of least privilege is a foundational aspect of effective security management in organizations, helping to protect valuable assets and maintain operational integrity.**

 &nbsp; b) Explain the role of dlt in managing data pipelines.

 &nbsp; c) What is a data connector and why is it important in data integration?